 Create a tracking plan

-In Amplitude Data, the tracking plan is a living document that outlines what events and properties to track, why you're tracking them, and where they are tracked.
-It allows all stakeholders within the your organization to collaborate on a single source of truth.
-Analysts will use this information to determine which events and properties to use and ensure their understanding of the data is correct.
+In Amplitude Data, the tracking plan is a living document that outlines what events and properties to track, why you're tracking them, and where they come from.
+The plan lets all stakeholders in your organization work together on a single source of truth.
+Analysts use this information to find which events and properties to use and confirm their understanding of the data is correct.
 Developers use it to instrument the analytics schema in the code base.

 This article focuses on how to create your tracking plan directly in Amplitude Data.
-Be sure to check out the data planning playbook to understand how planning in Amplitude Data fits into the overall planning process.
+Refer to the data planning playbook to understand how planning in Amplitude Data fits into the planning process.

 Find your tracking plan

-You’ll see the events and properties for your plan on the left.
+The events and properties for your plan appear on the left.

 Update your tracking plan